hashicorp/terraform-provider-azurerm/website/docs/d/cosmosdb_account.html.markdown

 * `write_endpoints` - A list of write endpoints available for this CosmosDB account.

-* `primary_key` - The Primary master key for the CosmosDB Account.
+* `primary_key` - The Primary key for the CosmosDB Account.

-* `secondary_key` - The Secondary master key for the CosmosDB Account.
+* `secondary_key` - The Secondary main key for the CosmosDB Account.

-* `primary_readonly_key` - The Primary read-only master Key for the CosmosDB Account.
+* `primary_readonly_key` - The Primary read-only main Key for the CosmosDB Account.

-* `secondary_readonly_key` - The Secondary read-only master key for the CosmosDB Account.
+* `secondary_readonly_key` - The Secondary read-only main key for the CosmosDB Account.

 ## Timeouts